FAQs : Frequently Asked Questions

 |21.||Can I officiate for my FCSL Club or Division?
 [Top]|

-Referees cannot officiate their own team (whether Coach or Swimmer) nor any other dual meets in their own Division.
+Referees cannot officiate their own club team (whether Coach or Swimmer) nor any other dual meets in their own Division.

 |22.||Who chooses the Dual Meet Referee?
 [Top]|